What to do if you have COVID

-Most people who test positive for COVID-19 will experience mild symptoms that can be treated at home.
+Most people who test positive for COVID-19 will have mild symptoms that can be treated at home.
 Even if you have no symptoms, this information will help keep you and your loved ones safe.

 It’s important to let anyone you’ve been in contact with know about your status.
 If your symptoms worsen or you’re concerned, contact your doctor.